ibm-cloud-docs/appid/login-widget.md

 ### What is the default Login Widget behavior?
 {: #widget-default}

 By default, the Login Widget is enabled to use Facebook, Google, and Cloud Directory.
-You can change the behavior at any time by choosing which identity providers you want to configure as an option.
+You can change the behavior at any time by choosing which identity providers that you want to configure as an option.
 When more than one identity provider is enabled, the Login Widget presents a screen where the user can make their identity provider selection.
 But, if you have a single provider enabled, user's do not see the aforementioned selection screen.
 They are taken directly to the identity provider to begin the sign in process.

 For example, if you're using the default - Facebook, Google, and Cloud Directory - users see the screen.
-If you enable Facebook only, user's are take directly to Facebook for authentication.
+If you enable Facebook only, user's are taken directly to Facebook for authentication.

-{image with multiple IDPs}

 ### Which screens can be displayed for each provider?
 {: #widget-options}